spaceninjaserver/SpaceNinjaServer/README.md

 ## config.json

+SpaceNinjaServer requires a `config.json`.
+To set it up, you can copy the [config.json.example](config.json.example), which has most cheats disabled.

 - `logger.level` can be `fatal`, `error`, `warn`, `info`, `http`, `debug`, or `trace`.
 - `myIrcAddresses` can be used to point to an IRC server.
 If not provided, defaults to `[ myAddress ]`.
 - `worldState.lockTime` will lock the time provided in worldState if nonzero, e.g. `1743202800` for night in POE.